-St. Charles Borromeo Catholic School may allow students to bring personally owned devices to use in the classroom after it has been approved by the Technology staff.
+The Catholic school may allow students to bring personally owned devices to use in the classroom after it has been approved by the Technology staff.
 Students should keep personally-owned devices (including laptops, tablets, e-readers, smart phones, cell phones, and smart watches) turned off and put away during school hours unless as instructed by a teacher or staff for educational purposes or in the event of an emergency.

 Because of security concerns, when personally-owned mobile devices are used on campus requiring the use of data, these devices must only be on the school network, data services must be disabled and permission from the Technology staff is required.
-For the

-Technology staff to grant permission, students need to submit the required paperwork with the appropriate information such as MAC address and serial number.
+For the Technology staff to grant permission, students need to submit the required paperwork with the appropriate information such as MAC address and serial number.
 In some cases, a separate network may be provided for personally-owned devices.

-Students must follow the same code of conduct for use of personally owned devices on St. Charles Borromeo Catholic School campus or at other functions, whether on or off property, related to the St. Charles Borromeo Catholic School.
+Students must follow the same code of conduct for use of personally owned devices on the Catholic school campus or at other functions, whether on or off property, related to the Catholic school.